astronomer/astro-sdk/tests/benchmark/README.md

 - Output: /tmp/results-2022-02-10T14:36:09.ndjson
 ```

-The benchmark results are stored in `/tmp`, and the name is generated based on when the analysis started.
-In this case, the name is:
+The benchmark results are stored in `/tmp`, and the object name is generated based on when the analysis started.
+In this case, the name is: ` /tmp/results-2022-02-10T14:36:09.ndjson`

 This is an example of the content of `/tmp/results-2022-02-10T14:36:09.ndjson`:
 ```